5 Days in Istanbul: A First-Time Visitor’s Itinerary Made Easy

 Just taking in Fatih, the area that roughly corresponds to old Constantinople, can take a couple of days, filled as it is with Byzantine, Ottoman, and modern-day marvels.

-Longer stays give you more time to see some of the lesser visited but still impressive spots, such as the Rumeli Fortress, a Medieval fortification situated to the north side of Istanbul that exudes power and intimidation, or Miniaturk, a park containing miniature recreations of some of Turkey’s most famous landmarks that’s fun for all the family.
+Longer stays give you more time to see some of the lesser-visited but still impressive spots, such as the Rumeli Fortress, a Medieval fortification situated on the north side of Istanbul that exudes power and intimidation, or Miniaturk, a park containing miniature recreations of some of Turkey’s most famous landmarks that’s fun for all the family.

-Most shorter visits to Istanbul focus on the European side of Istanbul, with perhaps just a little time left over for the fascinating Asian side of the city.
+Most short visits to Istanbul focus on the European side, with perhaps just a little time left over for the fascinating Asian side.

 If you do have a few days extra, however, it’s worth delving a little deeper into what this part of Istanbul has to offer.

-It’s here, for instance, that you’ll find the Kadikoy market, filled with fresh produce and delicious local snacks, as well as the fantastic Haydarpaşa Train Station, a grand neoclassical stone building that stands upon the banks of the Bosporus.
+It’s here, for instance, that you’ll find the Kadikoy market, filled with fresh produce and delicious local snacks, as well as the fantastic Haydarpaşa Train Station.
+This grand neoclassical stone building stands upon the banks of the Bosporus.

 The Kadikoy-Moda area, in particular, has become a beacon of cool in recent years, with lots of trendy bars, cafes, and artsy venues scattered throughout.

-An extended Istanbul travel itinerary also opens up the possibility of taking a day trip to some of the surrounding regions.
-One of the most popular natural escapes with locals is Belgrad Forest, a verdant green space less than an hour’s drive from downtown that is perfect for a spring or summer picnic away from the bustle of the metropolis.
+An extended Istanbul travel itinerary also allows for a day trip to some of the surrounding regions.
+One of the most popular natural escapes among locals is Belgrad Forest, a verdant green space less than an hour’s drive from downtown that is perfect for a spring or summer picnic away from the metropolis’s bustle.

-Another place we love to visit during the warmer months is the Princes’ Islands.
-These picturesque landmasses are easily reachable from Istanbul via ferry, combining sandy coastlines, forested islands, and pretty wooden houses.
+Another place we love to visit during the warmer months is the Prince’s Islands.
+These picturesque landmasses are easily accessible from Istanbul by ferry, offering sandy coastlines, forested islands, and pretty wooden houses.

 Istanbul has an amazing range of public transportation options.
-Some of these are the epitome of efficiency for when you want to get to your destination as soon as possible, while others offer a scenic route or a journey into the past.
+Some of these epitomize efficiency when you want to get to your destination as quickly as possible, while others offer a scenic route or a journey into the past.

 Take the modern tram: The most useful form of public transport for tourists is the tram, particularly the T1.
-This line connects some of the most popular Istanbul spots, linking together the Hagia Sophia, the Grand Bazaar, and the Galata Tower.
+This line connects some of Istanbul’s most popular spots, including the Hagia Sophia, the Grand Bazaar, and the Galata Tower.

 Take the historical tram: Istanbul has two heritage tramways, one on the European side and one on the Asian side of the metropolis.
 These short lines provide a nostalgic journey into the city’s past, having resurrected the old-fashioned tram cars.